duttaprat/AnacondaInstallation/README.md

       pratik@PRATIK-YOGA:~$ conda list
     ```
      It will show a list of packages install through Anaconda.

+    * If after reopening the terminal you are not getting the conda list, follow the instructions
+    *

 ## How to create conda environment and run your code